Loudon County DUI Court Process

 1. Arraignment (First Appearance)

-When it happens: The arraignment is your first appearance in court.
-It typically occurs within a few weeks of your arrest.
-You will receive a notice with the date, time, and location.
+- When it Happens: The arraignment is your first appearance in court.
+It usually occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings

-Discovery process: This is a crucial phase where your attorney will gather evidence related to your case.
-This includes police reports, breathalyzer or blood test results, witness statements, and video footage (if available).
-Your attorney will review this evidence to identify potential weaknesses in the prosecution's case.
+- Discovery Process: This is a critical phase where your attorney will gather evidence related to your case.
+This may include police reports, breathalyzer or blood test results, and witness statements.

 3. Trial (If No Plea Deal)